samuelrieder/jaswig.github.io/_posts/2017-12-01-why-this-is-your-easiest-investment-yet.markdown

 ---
 We’re all sitting too much.
 The average European sits around 10 hours a day, and that’s why a standing desk will be your easiest investment this year.
 <!--more-->
 Not sure how many hours you are sitting?
-Take this test short test.
+[Take this short test.](http://www.jaswig.be/quiz/)

 ## 3 Your health